Carnagion/dissertation/diss/diss.typ

 A number of approaches in the past -- such as that of #cite(<psaraftis-dynamic-programming>, form: "prose") and #cite(<balakrishnan-runway-operations>) -- have employed Constrained Position Shifting (CPS), a technique that was first introduced by #cite(<dear-dynamic-scheduling>, form: "prose").
 CPS restricts an aircraft's maximum shift in position relative to its original position in some initial sequence, which is typically obtained using a FCFS approach.
-Not only does this prune the search space by reducing the number of aircraft that must be considered for each position in the sequence, but it also enforces positional equity by preventing aircraft from being advanced or delayed disproportionately compared to other aircraft @dear-dynamic-scheduling @demaere-pruning-rules.
+Not only does this prune the search space by reducing the number of aircraft that must be considered for each position in the sequence, but it also enforces positional equity by preventing aircraft from being advanced or delayed disproportionately compared to other aircraft @demaere-pruning-rules @dear-dynamic-scheduling.

 Although CPS can be an effective and efficient approach in many cases of arrival sequencing, delays may differ widely between arrivals and departures in mixed-mode operations, making maximum position shift constraints impractical @demaere-pruning-rules.

 #cite(<atkin-tsat-allocation>, form: "prose") further show that when CTOT slots are considered, CTOT compliance and positional equity are heavily in conflict -- there is a tradeoff between the number of CTOT violations and positional equity.
-Moreover, having a hard constraint of or high penalty for positional equity may be highly counter-productive for take-offs even apart from its conflict with delay or CTOT compliance.
+Moreover, having a hard constraint of or high penalty for positional equity may be highly counter-productive for take-offs even apart from its conflict with delay or CTOT compliance @atkin-tsat-allocation.

-For instance, there may be an aircraft that must wait for the start of its CTOT slot, during which other aircraft may be sequenced with no additional delay -- however, penalising positional inequity would (wrongfully) penalise such a sequence, forcing the other aircraft to take off after the one with the CTOT slot, increasing the overall delay in the process @atkin-tsat-allocation.
+For instance, there may be an aircraft that must wait for the start of its CTOT slot, during which other aircraft may be sequenced with no additional delay -- however, penalising positional inequity would (wrongfully) penalise such a sequence, forcing the other aircraft to take off after the one with the CTOT slot and increasing the overall delay in the process @atkin-tsat-allocation.

-The differing delays that accumulate across different Standard Instrument Departure (SID) routes, hard time window constraints, and CTOT constraints can thus require large maximum position shifts to obtain good runway sequences, thereby challenging the tractability and practicality of CPS-based approaches @demaere-pruning-rules.
+The differing delays that accumulate across different Standard Instrument Departure (SID) routes, hard time window constraints, and CTOT constraints can thus require large maximum position shifts to obtain good runway sequences, thereby challenging the tractability of CPS-based approaches @demaere-pruning-rules.
+The model and branch-and-bound program presented in this paper therefore do not employ CPS, making them more practical and viable for real-world scenarios considering departures with complex separation requirements and CTOT compliance.

 === Pruning Rules

+In contrast to approaches like CPS that reduce the search space of the problem by limiting the positional shifting of aircraft within the sequence, pruning rules exploit the characteristics of the problem or objective function to infer that a current sequence (or any future sequences based on it) is sub-optimal.
+This has the advantage of being able to prune partial subsequences that show known poor characteristics much earlier, even before dominating partial sequences have been generated @demaere-pruning-rules.

+Pruning rules have been extensively studied in literature involving machine scheduling @demaere-pruning-rules @allahverdi-survey-scheduling.
+However, #cite(<allahverdi-survey-scheduling>, form: "prose") show that a majority of these approaches do not consider sequence-dependent setup times, despite them being prevalent in runway sequencing problems and in many other applications of machine scheduling.
+Nor do they consider complex non-linear, non-convex, or discontinuous objective functions @demaere-pruning-rules.

+#cite(<demaere-pruning-rules>, form: "prose") introduce a set of pruning principles that exploit the inherent characteristics of the runway sequencing problem including complete orders, conditional orders, insertion dominance, and dominance with lower bounding.
+Their pruning rules enable significant reductions of the problem's computational complexity without compromising the optimality of the generated solutions, and are usually much more computationally efficient compared to pruning rules based on local improvements @demaere-pruning-rules.

+Furthermore, they show that many of the pruning rules considered transfer to other objective functions commonly considered in the literature, and can thus be used outside of the specific DP approach developed by them @demaere-pruning-rules.
+A subset of these pruning rules is thus incorporated into the model presented in this paper to improve its tractability.

-#todo("Write about pruning rules")
+#todo("Write more about pruning rules")

 === Rolling Horizons